 For whatever reason, if you decide to make a career after B.Com, here are the best job opportunities after B.Com:

-Taxes is one of the areas that affect everyone, and no one in the general population has the right idea about it.
-After B.Com, this is one of the best job options for you as everyone is involved in taxes.
+Taxes are one area that affects everyone, and no one in the general population has the right idea about it.
+After B.Com, this is one of the best job options as everyone is involved in taxes.
 That makes a high demand for tax consultants and people who can easily handle the taxes.
 It is also one of the fields that align perfectly with the skill sets of B.Com graduates.

 Average Salary: As a Tax Consultant, you can earn between INR 3-5 Lakhs per year.
 With a good reputation, you can even earn up to INR 9 Lakhs per year.